Alzheimer’s Association calls on presidential candidates to address looming epidemic

 Report reveals 10 million baby boomers will develop Alzheimer’s disease

-According to the new report released today, 10 million baby boomers will develop the disease and in full page ads in the New York Times, Washington Post and Wall Street Journal, the Alzheimer’s Association asks the presidential candidates what they are going to do about the escalating Alzheimer epidemic.
+According to the new 2008 Alzheimer’s Disease Facts and Figures report released today, 10 million baby boomers will develop the disease and in full page ads in the New York Times, Washington Post and Wall Street Journal, the Alzheimer’s Association asks the presidential candidates what they are going to do about the escalating Alzheimer epidemic.
 Currently there is no cure or effective treatment that delays the progression of the fatal disease.

 “Leadership from the top is vital and an effective plan to stop this emerging epidemic is necessary to save millions of lives and billions of dollars for the nation’s healthcare system,” said Harry Johns, President and CEO of the Alzheimer’s Association.
 “Disease-modifying treatments are within our grasp, but an immediate and significant increase in federally funded Alzheimer research is critical to make Alzheimer’s a thing of the past.”

 The 2008 Alzheimer’s Disease Facts and Figures indicates that there are an estimated 5.2 million Americans living with Alzheimer’s disease, the seventh leading cause of death in the country and the fifth leading cause of death for those over age 65.
 Experts predict by 2010, there will be almost a half million new cases of Alzheimer’s disease a year; and by 2050, there will be almost a million new cases each year.